Lever & Ecker, PLLC April 20, 2016 General

 The average American has hundreds of products designed to make life easier in their home, and every day, millions of people are treated with medical devices.
 Despite the laws regarding regulations and safety standards, defects in these products change the lives of thousands every year.

 Products containing defects that frequently cause injuries include:

 Issues with cars have been all over the news in recent years, from the issues with brakes that caused an uncontrollable acceleration in Toyotas to the Takata airbag in Hondas.
 When a person is involved in an auto accident due to a defect or that vehicle defect caused an injury, it may be possible for the victim to obtain compensation for their injuries from the manufacturer.

 The Pinnacle isn’t the only medical device that has had an issue.
 Transvaginal mesh, pacemakers, and more have been recalled in the past due to the damage the device caused when it was inserted into a patient.

-Zofran, Invokana, and Risperdal are all examples of prescription drugs that patients have reported have dangerous side effects which were often allegedly not reported by the drug’s manufacturer.
+Zofran, Invokana, and Risperdal are all examples of prescription drugs that patients have reported have dangerous side effects, which were often allegedly not reported by the drug’s manufacturer.

 In the past, companies have faced legal action for the injuries and illnesses that their children have sustained from dangerous toys.

-There are three type of defects:
+There are three types of defects: